justingoing/travelApp/sprint5/sprint5.md

 * System Testing
 * Speed up Computation on the Server

-Our estimate was quite accurate in Sprint 4 as we aimed for roughly 60 story points.
-We are aiming for around 60 again, maybe a little less as this sprint we want to focus heavily on creating the best UI possible.
+Our estimate was fairly accurate in Sprint 4 as we aimed for roughly 60 story points.
+We are aiming for around 50 this sprint as we still are underestimating tasks.
+We want to focus heavily on creating the best UI possible.

 ## Metrics

 Statistic | Planned | Completed
 --- | ---: | ---:
-Tasks |  *value*   | *value*
+Tasks |  18   | 0
-Story Points |  *value*  | *value*
+Story Points |  41  | 0

 ## Daily Scrums